harelon/GoFastAnalyzer/README.md

 Put the GoAnalyzer.py and DecompilerLib dir in your plugins directory

 ## Motivation
-Currently, IDA Pro can't detect new [Go internal abi](https://github.com/golang/go/blob/master/src/cmd/compile/abi-internal.md) which is the new way of calling functions in go since go 1.17 good enough
+Currently, IDA Pro doesn't detect the new [Go internal abi](https://github.com/golang/go/blob/master/src/cmd/compile/abi-internal.md) which is the new way of calling functions in go since go 1.17 good enough

-This new calling convention uses registers instead of the stack to pass parameters However ida detects the convention as __golang convention which passes parameters on the stack,
+This new calling convention uses registers instead of the stack to pass parameters However IDA detects the convention as __golang convention which passes parameters on the stack,
 which makes the decompilation look confusing

+In newer versions of IDA the __golang is defined in the registers we take this into consideration, and use this new feature

 ## Features
 ### Main features